0xshikhar/xylophone/README.md

 # Xylophone 🎹
-A Simple App to play Xylophone tune
+A Simple App to play 7 tune of Xylophone